2025 Solar Incentives Guide for Beaufort, SC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit applies to you, speak with your local Beaufort solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To understand how the new Clean Energy Credit applies to you, get in touch with your local Beaufort solar installation company.

 State & Local Solar Incentives